 It is working! with both older patches and grid from grid-help.pd.

-but after a while (around 1 minute) all loose focus if i restart serialosc focus is enable again on all normal patches.
+but after a while (around 1 minute) all loose focus :confused: if i restart serialosc focus is enable again on all normal patches.

 with grid from grid-help.pd have to restart the patch to enable serialosc again.